 - Urinalysis.
-Your health care provider might test a sample of your urine to see if it contains protein, or might have you collect your urine for 24 hours and test it for the total amount of protein.
+Your health care provider might test a sample of your urine to see if it contains protein, or he or she might have you collect your urine for 24 hours so it can be tested for the total amount of protein.

 Postpartum preeclampsia may be treated with medication, including:

 - Medication to lower high blood pressure.
 If your blood pressure is dangerously high, your health care provider might prescribe a medication to lower your blood pressure (antihypertensive medication).

 - Medication to prevent seizures.
 Magnesium sulfate can help prevent seizures in women with postpartum preeclampsia who have severe signs and symptoms.
 Magnesium sulfate is typically taken for 24 hours.
 After treatment with magnesium sulfate, your health care provider will closely monitor your blood pressure, urination and other symptoms.